 In John 17, Jesus envisions a people whose oneness reflects the Trinity’s love.
 That vision steadies us when conflicts flare.
 The path from tension to trust is often ordinary: a conversation scheduled, coffee poured, a listening ear.
 Christ is present at the table.

-Ephesians 4:3 reminds us that unity is kept, not created by us.
+Ephesians 4:3 shows that we keep unity; we don’t create it.
 When we feel pressure to fix everything, we can breathe and remember the Spirit’s prior work.
 Then we cooperate—choosing words that heal and pausing when emotions peak.

-Romans 14:19 invites a question worth carrying into every decision: Will this build up or tear down?
+Carry this question from Romans 14:19 into every decision: Will this build up or tear down?
 In committees and in a small group Bible study, we can slow the pace enough to ask that aloud.
 Unity is not speed; it is careful love, like a carpenter checking the line twice before cutting the wood.

 Colossians 3:14–15 lifts love and peace as the community’s bond.
 When we dress our days with compassion and patience, irritations lose their power.
 We start to notice grace in the person we once misunderstood.